cac-t-u-s/cac-t-u-s.github.io/pages/sequencer-programming.md

 Anything can be programmed in this patch.
 In particular, utilities from the ["Meta"](meta) and ["Sequencer"](programming-with-the-sequencer-contents) packages allow manipulating the contents of the sequencer, or [controlling the player](#controlling-the-player) from there.

-> — _This control patch generates two boxes at random positions between 0 and 4000ms on tracks #1 and #2, each time the sequanncer is evaluated:_
+> — _This control patch generates two boxes at random positions between 0 and 4000ms on tracks #1 and #2, each time the sequencer is evaluated:_
 > <img src="sequencer-programming_img/seq-control-patch-ex.png">